timofeysie/nextjs-markdown-blog/writings/algorithms-and-data-structures-in-typescript.md

     - Implement simple solution
     - Practice questions

+It is possible to use a JavaScript object as a hash table, or a Map.
 Map stores key-value pairs, where keys can be of any data type, including objects and functions.

 Order of Insertion maintained